Alonso-del-Arte/floating-point-library/Basics.md

 The fact that bytes are made up of eight bits would seem to be the only reason why formats smaller than quarter precision haven't had much general use until fairly recently.
-I will write more about those formats later on in this document.
+And even quarter precision was largely forgotten outside the realm of embedded systems as 16-bit processors became common for personal computers.
+I will write more about the smallest formats later on in this document.

 Note that the sign bit applies to the mantissa, not the exponent.
 Then it would